 From the international airport, make your way by shuttle van, bus, or flight to San Ignacio.
 This compact market town is the jumping off point for tours to Mayan pyramids, to jungle adventures, and more.
 Try to book a hotel or airbnb that’s in town or nearby, so you can walk and not rely on cabs.
 I stayed at Tia Maria Guesthouse, which was fine for its low price point - it’s main attractions are air conditioned rooms, a communal kitchen, and it’s proximity to town.
 I met other tourists who stayed at the Cahal Pech Village Resort.
 It sounded nice, but they found it difficult to get anywhere besides the namesake ruins that they overlook, so you’re pretty much bound to the resort.
 When you arrive, spend the rest of Day 1 settling in - walk around town, book any tours that haven’t been done in advance, pick up several bottles of water (if your hotel or airbnb doesn’t have filtered water).
 Check out the local market to pick up snack food.
 Have a delicious Belizean dinner at Ko-Ox han nah in town.
 Be forewarned that very few restaurants (outside of at the resorts) have air conditioning.

 What’s your trip style?
-If it’s cultural, take a day trip to Guatamala’s Tikal - though keep it mind it’s a bit of a lengthy journey to get out there.
-If it’s daring, take a trip to the ATM caves, which I heard several people call the highlight of their trip.
-If you want a little of both, take a tour that encompasses the nearby Xunatunich pyramids along with a cave tubing adventure.
-I used MayaWalk tours, who were both excellent and offer a wide variety of experiences.
+If it’s cultural, take a day trip to Guatamala’s Tikal.
+Keep it mind it’s a bit of a lengthy journey to get out there, as I document in this blog post.
+If it’s daring, take a trip to the ATM caves for a combination of hiking, swimming, water tubing, and checking out Mayan skeletons.
+Several travelers I met in Belize called the ATM caves the highlight of their trip.
+If you want a little of both culture and adrenaline, take a tour that encompasses the nearby Xunatunich pyramids along with a cave tubing adventure.
+I used MayaWalk tours, who were excellent and offered a wide variety of experiences.

 If you’re like me, Day 2 is going to exhaust you, so take a day to enjoy San Ignacio.
 If you’re up for it, try the traditional Belizean breakfast of fryjacks - fried dough served (or stuffed with) cheese, beans, bacon and eggs.
 You may need a nap after.